TITLE 6 PRIMARY AND SECONDARY EDUCATION

 governing body of a charter school.
 This

-information shall be treated as confidential in accordance with FERPA.
+information shall be treated as confidential to the extent required by FERPA.

 eligible for special education services are entitled to a FAPE through age